 Every state has a different fee structure and timelines for LLC documents and licenses.
 It’s important to stay up-to-date or your business could face significant penalties.
 The fees and timelines for Nevada are detailed below.

-In Nevada, you’ll need to file an LLC annual list to keep your LLC in good standing.
+In Nevada, you’ll need to file a Nevada LLC annual list to keep your LLC in good standing.
 In other states, this is called an annual report or a statement of information.
 The fee is $150, and you can file online by logging into the state’s Business Portal and accessing the form.

 Business License Renewal Fees